Kiosked/vulpes/README.md

 This is quite complex, but it allows for more advanced use-cases.
 Conditonal logic can be used to block entire branches (as it stops the children from being processed as well) if a parent cannot be created.
 In the same manner repeating jobs also have their children repeated along with them.

+Note that the property chain strings can use the following character set only: `[a-zA-Z0-9_-]`.
+All other characters will cause the chain to **not** be parsed.

 _**NB:** The template structure is entirely JSON-compatible, so it can be generated elsewhere and then sent to the service._

 ### Archiving jobs